-In the past, patients would find their doctors through word of mouth.
-If a patient was in need of a dentist or surgeon, he or she would naturally ask friends or family for recommendations.
+In the past, patients found their doctors primarily through word of mouth.
+If a patient was in need of a doctor, naturally they asked friends or family for recommendations.
 However, with the rise of the internet, more and more patients search for doctors online.
 But how are these searches conducted, and how do patients decide?

 Note: When we talk about online search, we really mean Google.